YvosOnTheHub/LabNetApp/Kubernetes_v6/Trident_Protect_Scenarios/Scenario11/1_Setup/README.md

 #########################################################################################

 Alpine was chosen because it is leightweight, does not need much CPU/RAM, hence is well fitted for the Lab on Demand.
-There are multiple of Alpine available, we are going to deploy the **nocloud** one, as it can be customized for our needs.
+There are multiple variations of Alpine available, we are going to deploy the **nocloud** one, as it can be customized for our needs.

 This scenario will run in its own namespace *alpine*.
 Let's first create it:
 ```bash